vendrhub/vendr-documentation/content/docs/packages/checkout/1.1.0/getting-started/installation.md

 </message-box>

-Vendr Checkout used a combination of database migrations and a manual install dashboard for both installs and upgrades.
-Upgrading is generally a case of installing the latest version of the top of the existing package and running through the installation steps again.
+Vendr Checkout uses a combination of database migrations and a manual install dashboard for both installs and upgrades.
+Upgrading is generally a case of installing the latest version over the top of the existing package and running through the installation steps again.